Troubleshooting#

 Right after starting the cluster or every time the database was stopped, the hubs try to reconnect.
 This could fail or take a long time to resolve (a health check should fail, causing the pod to restart).

-However, it’s completely fine to just kill all hub and manage related pods.
+However, it’s completely fine to just restart all hub and manage related pods.

 Lockups#